-In general the population density of the eligible border area concerned is typically lower than the population density in the countries.
-Košický region is the only exception.
-The Romanian counties have the lowest population density, while the Hungarian counties are the more densely populated areas besides Košický region.
+The population density of the country are situated in; Košický region and the Ukrainian regions are exceptions.
+The Romanian counties have the lowest population density, while the three Ukrainian regions are the more densely populated areas besides Košický region.
 The Slovak regions show a great difference to each other.
-Regarding population density for Ukraine no regional-level data was available.

-Figure 7: Population density in the eligible area (2010-2011 average, person /km2) Source: EuroStat
+Figure 7: Population density in the eligible area (person /km2)